SumoLogic/sumologic-documentation/docs/integrations/databases/postgresql.md

      * In the input plugins section, `[[inputs.postgresql_extensible]]`:
        * `address` - Specify the db user, db name, and password used for connecting to the database.
 This is the user you created for monitoring the PostgreSQL database in [Step 1](#step-1-configure-metrics-collection).
 For example: `host=localhost dbname=postgres user=postgres password=mypassword sslmode=disable`.
        * In the tags section, `[inputs.postgresql_extensible.tags]`:
-         * `environment` - This is the deployment environment where the Postgresql cluster resides.
+         * `environment`.
+This is the deployment environment where the Postgresql cluster resides.
 For example dev, prod or qa.
 While this value is optional we highly recommend setting it.
-         * `db_cluster` - Enter a name to identify this PostgreSQL cluster.
+         * `db_cluster`.
+Enter a name to identify this PostgreSQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 For example: analytics-dbcluster, webapp-dbcluster.
          * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
          * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
 :::note